huggingface/blog/benchmark-2021-part1.md

 - **Latency**: Time it takes for a single execution of the model (i.e. forward call)
 - **Throughput**: Number of executions performed in a fixed amount of time

-These two metrics will help us understand the benefits and compromises along this blog post.
+These two metrics will help us understand the benefits and tradeoffs along this blog post.

-The benchmark was reimplemented from scratch in order to integrate the latest features provided by transformers along with being able to let the community run benchmarks and share them in an __hopefully easier__ way.
+The benchmark was reimplemented from scratch in order to integrate the latest features provided by transformers and also to let the community run and share benchmarks in an __hopefully easier__ way.
-The whole framework is now based on Facebook AI & Research's Hydra configuration library allowing us to easily report all the items which were in place while running the benchmark, effectively increase the reproducibility of such benchmark.
+The whole framework is now based on Facebook AI & Research's Hydra configuration library allowing us to easily report all the items set up while running the benchmark, increasing the reproducibility of such benchmark.

-On the 2021 version, we kept the ability to run inference workloads through PyTorch and Tensorflow as in the previous blog [(5)](https://medium.com/huggingface/benchmarking-transformers-pytorch-and-tensorflow-e2917fb891c2) along with their traced counterpart
+On the 2021 version, we kept the ability to run inference workloads through PyTorch and Tensorflow as in the previous blog [(1)](https://medium.com/huggingface/benchmarking-transformers-pytorch-and-tensorflow-e2917fb891c2) along with their traced counterpart
 [TorchScript (6)](https://pytorch.org/docs/stable/jit.html), [Google Accelerated Linear Algebra (XLA) (7)](https://www.tensorflow.org/xla).

-Also, we decided to include support for[ONNX Runtime (8)](https://www.onnxruntime.ai/) as it provides many optimizations especially targeting transformers based model which de facto makes it a strong candidates to consider when speaking about performances.
+Also, we decided to include support for [ONNX Runtime (8)](https://www.onnxruntime.ai/) as it provides many optimizations specifically targeting transformers based models which makes it a strong candidate to consider when discussing performance.

-Last but not least, this new unified, benchmarking environment will allow us to easily run inference for different scenarios such as [Quantized Models (Hubara & al. 2016) (9)](https://arxiv.org/abs/1609.07061) using less precise number representation (`float16`, `int8`, `int4`).
-This method known as **quantization** has seen an increased adoption amount all the the major hardware providers.
+Last but not least, this new unified benchmarking environment will allow us to easily run inference for different scenarii such as [Quantized Models (Hubara & al. 2016) (9)](https://arxiv.org/abs/1609.07061) using less precise number representations (`float16`, `int8`, `int4`).
+This method known as **quantization** has seen an increased adoption among all major hardware providers.
-Also, in the near future, we would like integrate alternative methods we are actively working on at Hugging Face, namely Distilation, Pruning & Sparsificaton.
+Finally, in the near future, we would like to integrate additional methods we are actively working on at Hugging Face, namely Distillation, Pruning & Sparsificaton.

 ## Baselines

 All the results below were run on [Amazon Web Services (AWS) c5.metal instance](https://aws.amazon.com/ec2/instance-types/c5) leveraging an Intel Xeon Platinum 8275 CPU (48 cores/96 threads).
-The choice of this instance provides all the CPU features useful in order to speedup Deep Learning workloads such as:
+The choice of this instance provides all the useful CPU features to speedup Deep Learning workloads such as:

 - AVX512 instructions set (_which might not be leveraged out-of-the-box by the various frameworks_)
 - Intel Deep Learning Boost (also known as Vector Neural Network Instruction - VNNI) which provides specialized CPU instructions for running quantized network (int8)

 The choice of using _metal_ instance is to avoid any virtualization issue which can arise when using cloud providers.
-This gives us full control of the hardware, especially while targeting the NUMA (Non-Unified Memory Architecture) controller we will cover later in this blog.
+This gives us full control of the hardware, especially while targeting the NUMA (Non-Unified Memory Architecture) controller, which we will cover later in this post.

 _The operating system was Ubuntu 20.04 (LTS) and all the experiments were conducted using Hugging Face transformers version 4.5.0_